leesah/nirvana/README.md

 When enabled, starting and stopping date of a medicine are scheduled according to cycle settings.

-A treatment can be set to recur either for certain times, or until certain date
+A treatment can be set to recur either for certain times, or until a certain date.

-### Starting of the intake of a medicine
+### Starting and stopping of the intake of a medicine

 When Treatment cycle is enabled, intake starts on the first day of a cycle by default.
 Or it can be set to start after delaying for certain period in each cycle.

+The stopping date, on the other hand, is the same day as the cycle ends by default, or set to be in a certain period after starting.

 ### Which days, which hours